arielgee/Sage-Like/.misc/tasks.md

 ## Next - cherry-pick to Manifest-v3-migration-Px
-* dropping a url from the addressbar into a deleted bookmark folder do not display InfoBubble message "Bookmarks error: Drop target may have been removed."
-* InfoBubble shows "Feed is erroneous." for Unauthorized feed
-* new status filter '>responsive'
-* in the sign-in view, add to the caption " to <feed_name>"
-* feed preview: right to left jump list
 * in YT when changing tabs (PLAYLISTS, CHANNELS, etc.) the discoveryView and discovery from address-bar are not synced with the display
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`